Glossary

 Recurring Invoice

-An invoice automatically generated and sent at regular intervals for ongoing services or subscriptions.
+An invoice that is automatically generated and sent on a set schedule for ongoing services or subscriptions.

 What is a recurring invoice?

-A recurring invoice is an invoice that's automatically created and sent on a set schedule—weekly, monthly, quarterly, or any interval you choose.
-Instead of manually creating the same invoice over and over for ongoing work, you set it up once and it sends automatically.
+A recurring invoice is an invoice that repeats automatically on a set schedule—weekly, monthly, quarterly, or any interval you choose.
+Instead of creating a new invoice every billing cycle, you set it up once and the system handles the rest.

 When to use recurring invoices